-My objective is to obtain reasonable assurance that the separate financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an audit report containing my opinion.
-Reasonable assurance is a high degree of assurance, but it does not guarantee that an audit performed in accordance with the International Auditing Standards (NIA) accepted in Colombia, will always detect a material misstatement when it exists.
-Misstatements may be due to fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions that users make on the basis of the financial statements
+My objective is to obtain reasonable assurance that the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an audit report containing my opinion.
+Reasonable assurance is a high degree of assurance, but it does not guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
+Misstatements may be due to fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions that users make on the basis of the consolidated financial statements.